 Mix with popsicle stick until you see pearlescent bubbles.
 Approx 2-3 minutes.

 While resin is sitting, organize rocks onto the plastic surface.
 The plastic surface will help you detach rocks without damage after 10-12 hours.

-Using gloved hands, “soap” up the rock using what you applied, coating entire rock in a thin layer.
+Using gloved hands, “soap” up the rock using a couple fingers full of resin, coating entire rock in a thin layer.

 Tip!: Make sure paint is completely dry before doing resin work, as this will result in bubbles when the resin is curing if there is moisture.

-Using your straw, gently blow, targeting bubbles.
+If you do not have a torch use a straw and gently blow targeting bubbles.
 Be careful to not have any moisture blow through the straw, as this will not cure properly.

 Examine the rocks for any dust or hair/bristles from brush immediately after.

 Pull any away with a gloved hand and recoat the area, blowing with a straw if new bubbles occur.